mehmandarov/mehmandarov.github.io/_posts/2019-07-01-microprofile-101-part1.markdown

 ---

 _Part 1: End-points in MicroProfile.
 This is a part of a series of posts to help you get started with microservices in MicroProfile and showing off some of the features it brings to the table._

+> **Update (April 2026):** This post has been refreshed to use the modern `jakarta.*` namespace introduced in Jakarta EE 9+.
+If you are working with an older codebase that still uses the legacy `javax.*` namespace, the concepts described here apply identically — only the package prefix differs.

 - [Intro](#intro)
 - [Getting started](#getting-started)